Semen color is typically whitish-gray with a jelly-like texture. This can vary slightly depending on your genes, lifestyle, and overall health.

 Unless you’re experiencing other unusual symptoms, a temporary change in texture usually isn’t cause for concern.

-These symptoms, along with thickened semen, could be an indication of severe dehydration, hormonal imbalance, or infection.
-Thickened semen may also be caused by prostate inflammation.
+Thick semen could be an indication of severe dehydration, hormonal imbalance, or infection.

 Very thick semen can result in infertility because it prevents the sperm from moving effectively toward the egg.